Migration Trajectories of Uzbek Students in France and the UK

 DOI:

-International student mobility, student migration, Uzbekistan, France, UKAbstract
+International student mobility, student migration, Uzbekistan, France, UK

 This paper offers a comprehensive overview of select findings extracted from a PhD dissertation, employing a comparative analysis to investigate the trajectories of Uzbek students in both France and the UK during the period from 2004 to 2009.
 The paper advocates for the integration of the trajectory element into existing theories on international student mobility and international migration, with a particular emphasis on the context of South-North mobility.